 Our students have diverse backgrounds and bring a richness to the learning environment.
 While approximately 80% of our students do have a bachelor’s degree in another area, it is not required to have a bachelor’s degree for admission.
 We do not have a preference for college majors and have not seen any difference in the performance of students with a science background versus a liberal arts background.
 Some students apply and are admitted with only the 60 semester hours of prerequisite coursework.
 MUSC does not offer the prerequisites, and we do not have a preference where they are taken as long as the school is accredited and the courses meet the minimum course content requirements.

-The BSN Program has two application deadlines annually -- September 15th for January admission, and January 15th for August admission.
+The BSN Program has two application deadlines annually -- September 15th for Spring admission, and January 15th for Fall admission.
 Admission is competitive.
 We do not practice a “waiting list and typically admit 80 students each fall and spring from a pool of 300-400 applications.

 Grades are 75% of the overall admission decision-making.
 The cumulative GPA is weighted the heaviest, and this is all attempts at all coursework.
 MUSC does not have a forgiveness policy, so all attempts at all coursework is calculated into this GPA.
 The Admissions Committee also reviews related work or volunteer experience, military experience, references, and a short 100 word essay.
 No pre-admission testing is required, such as the GRE, SAT, or TEAS.